-- Click Close. - Double click the .out file now located in the data tab to the left. - The 3D plot you see is a shape measurement on the surface of your AOI. - Right-click in the plot and change your view to 2D - Right-click again and select the contour variable to Sigma\X, Sigma\Y, and then Sigma\Z. - These values are the measurement resolution for the test. - Inspect the overall average of each confidence margin by right-clicking the image and select "statistics" - The x and y average sigma values should be around the order of 1/100,000 \ FOV, and the z sigma value should be about double or 1/50.000 \ FOV. - If you are satisfied with your measurement resolution, you are now ready to start acquiring test images. - Remove the speckle test .out file by right clicking it and selecting Remove.
+- Click Close. - Double click the .out file now located in the data tab to the left. - The 3D plot you see is a shape measurement on the surface of your AOI. - Right-click in the plot and change your view to 2D - Right-click again and select the contour variable to Sigma_X, Sigma_Y, and then Sigma_Z. - These values are the measurement resolution for the test. - Inspect the overall average of each confidence margin by right-clicking the image and select "statistics" - The x and y average sigma values should be around the order of 1/100,000 FOV, and the z sigma value should be about double or 1/50.000 FOV. - If you are satisfied with your measurement resolution, you are now ready to start acquiring test images. - Remove the speckle test .out file by right clicking it and selecting Remove.
 Remove the speckle test image from the images tab similarly. - Open VIC-Snap. - Click Edit Files, and change our output prefix back to "BendingTest1" or something similar. - Click on Timed Capture. - Select an appropriate acquisition interval that best suits the speed of your test.
 A 500ms interval will acquire 2 frames per second.
 You cannot make the acquisition interval shorter than what your system is capable of.
 For example, 20ms is the lowest value possible for the 5MP cameras to achieve a sustainable software synchronization and acquisition rate. - About 100-200 images should be taken during the test. - Click Start. - When your test is over, click Stop. - Now you are ready to analyze all your test images.
-Please refer to the VIC-3D Testing Guide and Manual or the selection of video tutorials on our website for post-processing guidelines.
+Please refer to the VIC-3D Testing Guide and Manual for post-processing guidelines.